Verifying and Optimizing Compact NUMA-Aware Locks on Weak Memory Models: VSync Overview

-\vsync compiles to LLVM-IR the synchronization primitive with a special client code that creates threads and drives the executions.
+\vsync compiles to LLVM-IR the synchronization primitive together with a special client code that creates threads and drives the execution.
 The client code used with CNA lock (see Figure~\ref{fig:client-code}) increments a variable \texttt{v} in the critical section.
 Mutual exclusion is guaranteed if the model checker can show that \texttt{v} equals $N$ at the end of all possible executions of the client code.
 The implementation is \emph{live} (guarantees await termination) if the model checker can show that all possible executions of the client code terminate.

-\paragraph{Optimization.} {\em Barrier optimization} is the task of finding a combination of maximally-relaxed barrier modes for the concurrent code at hand.
-This maximally-relaxed barrier combination allows the hardware to perform all memory-access optimization that do not violate the above two key properties.
-Note that the combination cannot, however, enforce that the hardware does optimizations and that the system performs better/faster.
+\paragraph{Optimization.} {\em Barrier optimization} is the task of finding a combination of maximally-relaxed barrier modes for the concurrent code at hand, that still guarantees the two above key properties.
+This maximally-relaxed barrier combination allows the hardware to perform all memory-access optimizations that do not introduce property-violating behavior.
+Note that the combination cannot, however, enforce that the hardware indeed does optimizations and that the system performs better or is faster.

-\sys optimizes barriers by gradually relaxing their modes, while employing the model checker at each step to verify the correctness of the current barrier combination.
+\vsync optimizes barriers by gradually relaxing their modes, while employing the model checker at each step to verify the correctness of the current barrier combination.
 The order in which barriers are relaxed is decided by the adaptive linear relaxation algorithm, which allows \vsync to quickly find a maximally-relaxed barrier combination and produce a report as in Figure~\ref{fig:vsyncer-report}.
 The reported barrier combination is guaranteed to be both correct and \emph{maximally relaxed}, \ie, further relaxing any of the barriers would cause the implementation to fail on WMMs.